samuelsycamore/joy-next-blog/README.md

 ✓ Ready to publish with Next.js Markdown blog

-✓ Light and dark modes, with dark by default
+✓ Light and dark modes with toggle button

 ✓ Includes Prettier for code formatting